canalplus/rx-player/doc/reference/API_Reference.md

   condition.

 - [`getWallClockTime`](../api/Basic_Methods/getWallClockTime.md): Get the current playback
-  condition offseted to be relative to the the current date.
+  condition offset to be relative to the current date.

 - [`getWallClockOffset`](../api/Basic_Methods/getWallClockOffset.md): Get the offset to
   add to a media time to obtain a date-adjusted "wall-clock time".